KelvinHere/book-review-app/testing.md

 ## Manual Testing

+### Database Testing
-Manual testing of all CRUD operations have been tested
+Each feature of the apps CRUD operations have been tested manually
-    -
+- A book can be added
+- A book can be deleted
+- A book can be edited
+- Books display on front page
+* A review can be added
+* A review can be deleted
+* A review can be edited
+* Reviews can be viewed by book
+- Books can be sorted by Title A-Z or Z-A
+- Books can be sorted by Author A-Z or Z-A
+- Books can be sorted by rating ascending or descending

+### Navigation testing
+- Every route and button has been checked it takes you to the right destination.

 ## User Story Testing
+Answered user stories from the [user Stories](https://github.com/KelvinHere/book-review-app/blob/master/README.md#user-stories) section of [readme.md](https://github.com/KelvinHere/book-review-app/blob/master/README.md)

 As a user I want
-1. To find out more about a book quickly, because I don't have much time.
+1. **To find out more about a book quickly, because I don't have much time.**
-A user can instantly see an average review score of a book and how many reviews have been written about it from its un-reavealed card.
+- A user can instantly see an average review score of a book and how many reviews have been written about it from its un-reavealed card.
 If they want to know more or see a description they can click the cover to reveal that information.

-1. To read reviews on a book I think I may like, because I want opinions before I buy it.
+2. **To read reviews on a book I think I may like, because I want opinions before I buy it.**
-A user can click read reviews from a books card to see each review and its rating.
+- A user can click read reviews from a books card to see each review and its rating.

-1. To buy a book I just read reviews on, because it confirmed I will probably like it.
+3. **To buy a book I just read reviews on, because it confirmed I will probably like it.**
-A user can click an affiliate link to buy the book from its card revealed or unrevealed.
+- A user can click an affiliate link to buy the book from its card revealed or unrevealed.

-1. To find the highest rated book, because I want to see what 'is in'.
+4. **To find the highest rated book, because I want to see what 'is in'.**
-A user can use the sort bar at the top of the home page to sort by rating high to low.
+- A user can use the sort bar at the top of the home page to sort by rating high to low.

-1. To buy a book with the worst overall rating, because I enjoy b-movies more than I should.
+5. **To buy a book with the worst overall rating, because I enjoy b-movies more than I should.**
-A user can use the sort bar at the top of the home page to sort by rating low to high.
+- A user can use the sort bar at the top of the home page to sort by rating low to high.

-1. To view all of an authors books, because I will probably enjoy another book of the same author.
+6. **To view all of an authors books, because I will probably enjoy another book of the same author.**
-A user can sort books by author in ascending or descending order to group books by author.
+- A user can sort books by author in ascending or descending order to group books by author.

-1. To view titles in alphabetical order, becuase I kind of know what a book is called and this could help.
+7. **To view titles in alphabetical order, becuase I kind of know what a book is called and this could help.**
-A user can sort books by title in ascending or descending order.
+- A user can sort books by title in ascending or descending order.

-1. To write a review on a book I have just read, because I want people to know how great/bad it was.
+8. **To write a review on a book I have just read, because I want people to know how great/bad it was.**
-A user can click on a write review button on a books card (revealed or unrevealed) to write a review.
+- A user can click on a write review button on a books card (revealed or unrevealed) to write a review.

-1. To edit a review I just wrote, because I changed my mind on how I feel about it.
+9. **To edit a review I just wrote, because I changed my mind on how I feel about it.**
-A user can find their review and click the edit button to update their review.
+- A user can find their review and click the edit button to update their review.

-1. To delete a review, because I don't want people knowing I have read this book.
+10. **To delete a review, because I don't want people knowing I have read this book.**
-A user can find their review and click the delete button to remove their review.
+- A user can find their review and click the delete button to remove their review.

-1. To be able to create a book entry because it does not already exist and I want to review it.
+11. **To be able to create a book entry because it does not already exist and I want to review it.**
-A user can click the add book button on the top menu bar / dropdown menu or bottom of the view books page.
+- A user can click the add book button on the top menu bar / dropdown menu or bottom of the view books page.

-1. I want to update some incorrect information in a books details.
+12. **I want to update some incorrect information in a books details.**
-A user can click the edit book button of a books card  to update any information about that book.
+- A user can click the edit book button of a books card  to update any information about that book.

-1. To delete a book I created.
+13. **To delete a book I created.**
-If a user wants to delete a book they created, they can do it from the edit book page with the delete book button.
+- If a user wants to delete a book they created, they can do it from the edit book page with the delete book button.